Heartworm is a spine-chilling word for dog owners.

 There are actually several natural treatment options that are much gentler on your dog and don’t require restricted activity.

 - Over the counter herbal blends with a good track record

 - Black walnut and wormwood: there are various protocols using these herbs.
 They are very powerful and can be toxic if used improperly, so use them only with guidance from your holistic veterinarian or herbalist.

-Here are more details about these natural treatment options you can try at home or with your holistic vet.
+Here are more details about natural treatment options you can try at home or with your holistic vet.